 You've waiting seemingly forever to start school.
-Now that it's here, things seem to be moving at the speed of light.
-Following these five tips should make the process more manageable and productive.
+Now that it's here, however, things seem to be moving at the speed of light.
+Following these five tips for freshmen orientation should make the process more manageable and productive.

 - Remember that no one knows anyone else.
-If you're feeling shy, not sure how to approach people, or completely overwhelmed with the sheer volume of students on campus, keep in mind that everyone is new.
+If you're feeling shy, not sure how to introduce yourself to people, or completely overwhelmed with the sheer volume of students on campus, keep in mind that everyone is new.
 Meeting people is easier than you might think.

 - Make sure to do your logistics-based tasks when assigned.
 Getting your student ID card, creating a school email and username, and registering for classes are the building blocks for the rest of your college experience.
 Get them settled as soon as possible.